Consider these scenarios:

 Put simply, mesh size is a measurement of the holes in the screen.
 The size of the holes determines what gets through and what doesn’t.
 Window screen mesh hole size also influences the screen’s rigidity.

 Strand size -- or gauge -- measures the diameter of each “wire” that makes up the screen.
-Thicker wire diameters add to the strength of the screen but can take away from its good looks and outward visibility.
+Thicker wire diameters add to the screen strength but can take away from its good looks and outward visibility.

-Combined with a larger strand size, a window screen with a smaller mesh size will have more integrity and be able to span larger distances without sagging.
+Combined with a larger strand size, a window screen with a smaller mesh size will have more integrity and be able to span wider distances without sagging.

 Measuring mesh size is a matter of finding the number of “holes” in a square inch of screen.